-Haase retired in 2013, and was succeeded by Liberal candidate Melissa Price, who was re-elected in 2016.
+Haase retired in 2013, and was succeeded by Liberal candidate Melissa Price, who has been re-elected twice.

 Booths have been divided into six areas.
 Those in the Geraldton urban area have been grouped together.
 The rest of the electorate was split into five areas.
 From north to south, these are Kimberley, Pilbara, Gascoyne, Mid West and Wheatbelt.

-The Liberal Party won a majority of the two-party-preferred vote in all but one area, ranging from 52.5% in the Pilbara to 70.3% in the mid-west.
-Labor 54.4% in the Kimberley.
+The Liberal Party won a majority of the two-party-preferred vote in five out of six areas, ranging from 56% in the Pilbara to 74.4% in the mid-west.
+Labor polled 53.65% in the Kimberley.